jetbrains-academy/kotlin-onboarding-collections/duckShopServer/DuckShopServerDucksListInitialization/task.md

 It is time for practice!
-In this task you need to implement a functions to be able to initialize a list of random ducks in the Duck Shop.
+In this task, you need to implement functions to be able to initialize a list of random ducks in the Duck Shop.

 ### Task

-First of all implement the `generateRandomDuck` function from `Duck.kt` file inside the `org.jetbrains.kotlin.course.duck.shop.duck` package.
+First of all, implement the `generateRandomDuck` function from the `Duck.kt` file inside the `org.jetbrains.kotlin.course.duck.shop.duck` package.
-This function should get all values from the `Duck` class in the same file and return a random duck from this list.
+This function should get all values from the `Duck` class located in the same file and return a random duck from this list.

-Next, implement `generateListOfDucks` function from the `GameModeService` class in the `org.jetbrains.kotlin.course.duck.shop.mode` package.
+Next, implement the `generateListOfDucks` function from the `GameModeService` class in the `org.jetbrains.kotlin.course.duck.shop.mode` package.
 This function should generate a new list with `MAX_NUMBER_OF_DUCKS` random ducks.
-To generate a random duck, please, use the `generateRandomDuck` function.
+To generate a random duck, please use the `generateRandomDuck` function.

 You can find the already defined variable `MAX_NUMBER_OF_DUCKS` in the `GameUtil.kt` file in the `org.jetbrains.kotlin.course.duck.shop.utils` package.

-After implementing this task the `List` button becomes alive:
+After implementing this task, the `List` button becomes alive:

 ![Current state](../../utils/src/main/resources/images/duck/shop/states/state_1.gif)